 By car (most freedom)

-renting a car is a fantastic way to get from Ljubljana to Lake Bled.
-Taking your own car means you get to plan your own schedule and your own route.
-You can take your time, take the most scenic routes, and spend as long as you like in Ljubljana and Lake Bled.
-And given how much there is to see and do at both, this is certainly not a bad idea!
+Renting a car is an easy way to get from Munich to Neuschwanstein and Linderhof.
+Having your own car means you get to plan your own schedule and your own route.
+You can take your time, take the most scenic routes, and spend as long as you like.

 By public transportation (cheapest)

 Getting to Neuschwanstein castle by train takes 3 hours and costs €26 for a round-trip.
 Although there are no direct trains between these two destinations, getting to the castle is still much easier than it may first appear.
 With a little bit of planning and the help of the DB Navigator app, you can make the 3-hour journey in no time.

 I highly recommend choosing an afternoon tour when booking your tickets.

 By organised tour (most convenient)